About The Program

 Funding for this program is provided from a number of sources.
 Students may be eligible for Financial Assistance for Nunavut Students (FANS) through the Government of Nunavut’s Department of Education or through their Regional Inuit organizations.

 Graduates of the Diploma program may receive 60 credits towards the BSC (Post Diploma Program) at Athabasca University.
+The University of Winnipeg accepts up to 45 credits towards its BSc in Global Environmental Systems.
 University of Lethbridge may admit up to 20 course (60 credit hours) Post-Diploma BSC (Environmental Science).
 Other transfer opportunities are in place.
 Transfer credits are evaluated on a student-by-student basis by the receiving institution.